-Resurgent Biden makes Super Tuesday push to halt Sanders' momentum
+Resurgent Biden projected to win Virginia, Sanders takes Vermont on Super Tuesday

 That effort gained fresh momentum on the eve of Tuesday’s voting as moderate presidential rivals Pete Buttigieg, the former mayor of South Bend, Indiana, and Senator Amy Klobuchar of Minnesota, endorsed Biden after withdrawing from the race.

-Biden’s goal on Tuesday will be to stay within reach of Sanders in the delegate count, giving him a chance to make up ground as the campaign possibly becomes a two-candidate race.

-Tennessee is one of the states where Biden hopes to do well on Tuesday.
-A powerful, killer tornado here in the Nashville area delayed the opening of polls there by an hour, and forced officials to relocate some polling locations.

-The billionaire Bloomberg remains a wild card as he joins the competition for the first time.
+Bloomberg remains a wild card as he joins the competition for the first time.
 The moderate skipped the first four contests and spent more than $500 million of his own money to bombard Super Tuesday and later voting states with ads, but has seen his poll numbers slip after a poor first debate.

 Asked by a reporter in Miami if he thought he risked spoiling Biden’s chances of winning the nomination, Bloomberg responded: “You think I’m going to siphon (votes) from him?
 He’s siphoning them from me.”